The Camino Frances is the most well known and travelled pilgrimage route to Santiago.

 If you don’t have the time to walk the full length consider doing one of the shorter trips, the first or last 100km or a start a bit further afield from O Cebrerio.

 Another option would be starting in one of the major cities, Pamplona, Burgos or Leon and cycle the Camino.
-All of these trips can be scheduled for anything from 7- 18 days to suit your requirements.
+All of these trips can be scheduled for any amount of days to suit your requirements.

-You can, of course, do it in a shorter time by cutting down on the rest days.
-Consider doing part of the journey by bike, a lot of people choose to bike over the Mesetas therefore, cutting down the length of time needed for the overall journey.
+You can, of course, do it in a shorter time by cutting down on the rest days, although this is not recommended.
+An increasingly popular thing to do is to bike over the meseta, the long flat stretch across the middle, therefore cutting down the length of time needed for the overall journey.

 See the tours section for details of these itineraries.